Digital-Tech-KKHS/game-design-grace-s-team/documents/Testing-and-trialing/Tests & Trials #1/Trial Number 1.md

 >- jasper sharp

 ## Trial goal:
->The goal for this trial was to determine weither or not
+>The goal for this trial was to determine wether or not I would do my game in isometric or

 ## Describe the trail
 > We loaded the main menu of our app and asked our 3 candidates to navigate to the game.
 After this we asked each candidate what they though each button did and if they liked the colour scheme.